 In addition, dwarf shrimp are not territorial.
 Therefore, small tanks and high density will not affect them that bad compared to fish (which will be stressed all the time).

 Note: Because of their peaceful nature, it is important to choose tankmates very carefully, if you decide to have a community tank.
-Their neighbors should have peaceful temperament as well.
+Their neighbors should have a peaceful temperament as well.

 Shrimp 6-0 Fish